NEWS

 1. Create a Comprehensive Emergency Plan

-• Develop a Communication Strategy: Establish clear lines of communication with your team and residents.
-Ensure everyone knows how to receive updates and emergency information.
+• Develop a Communication Strategy: Establish clear lines of communication to ensure everyone knows how to receive updates and emergency information.
+We strongly encourage registering for local emergency alert systems to receive emergency warnings via text, e-mail, or phone calls.

 • Assign Roles and Responsibilities: Designate specific tasks to staff members, such as securing outdoor areas and checking emergency supplies.